eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 Once my imagery is prepared, I flattened each raster layer to a 1D array and stacked them to create a pandas dataframe.
 By converting the raster data to a dataframe, I can apply a lot of statistical and machine learning methods which are otherwise limited to proprietary software.

 To further prepare the dataframe, I replaced all null values with zero.
 Additionally, I limited the data to only cloudless areas with either a deciduous or mixed forest landuse.
-Rows which are do not fall in these categories were replaced which zeros.
+Rows do not fall in these categories were replaced which zeros.
 I decided to do this to eliminate extranious information, but maintain the dataframe structure.
 I wanted to be able to match my final products to the original index in order to export new TIFs with the same dimensions and georeferencing.

 Finally, I created a new dataframe which only includes the rows from the cloudless land-uses I'm targeting, but maintains the original index.
-Within this limited dataframe, I created several new columns and calculated remote sensing indices including: NDVI, SAVI, MSAVI, NDMI, Tassled Cap Brightness, Tasseled Cap Greenness, and Tasseled Cap Wetness.
+Within this limited dataframe, I created several new columns and calculated remote sensing indices including: Normalized Difference Vegetation Index (NDVI), Soil adjusted Vegetation Index (SAVI), Modified Soil Adjusted Vegetation Index (MSAVI), Normalized Difference Moisture Index (NDMI), Tassled Cap Brightness, Tasseled Cap Greenness, and Tasseled Cap Wetness.
 Not all columns are seen in the image below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/88701222-b87d8000-d0d7-11ea-91c2-7414fea796cf.png">